fastpm/fastpm/README.rst

 binary distributions of software on most x86-64 and Linux platforms.
 FastPM compiles cleanly under the MPI provided by Anaconda.

-Binaries for Linux-64 and OSX-64 are provides.
+Binaries for Linux-64 and OSX-64 are provided.
 Sorry we do not have enough expertise on Windows builds.

 The following command will install FastPM and nbodykit to the cfastpm